asifm/local-llm-on-hpc/README.md

 2. Run: `source ollama_setup.sh`

 Now you have Ollama running in the background through an apptainer container.
-You can pull new models, run a chat session, call ollama's REST API, etc. See [here](https://docs.ollama.com/cli) for the basic commands.
+You can pull new models, run a chat session, call Ollama's REST API, etc. See [here](https://docs.ollama.com/cli) for the basic commands.

 Since Ollama is running inside a container, you must prepend this to any Ollama command you want to run: `apptainer exec --nv  $OLLAMA_IMAGE`